ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/coarse-woody-debris/plot-measures/cwd-plot-measures-mapping.md

 ## Conceptual modelling

-The Plots measures module records data about the site for the feature type 'coarse woody debris'.
+The Plots measures module records data about the site for the feature type 'dead wood' and 'stand dead wood'.

 These observations are recorded for each site during a site visit.